How to Choose a Mortgage Broker

 The best way to tell if you’re dealing with an honest broker might not be by asking him questions.
 It might be by noticing what kind of questions he asks you.

 Every good broker will check your credit before giving you an estimate on the kind of interest rate they can secure for you.
 They’ll want to know your financial history and discuss your options.

 Any broker who presents you with a great deal right off the bat is someone you should be suspicious of.

-You should also ask the mortgage broker directly about how they get paid.
+It would help if you also asked the mortgage broker directly about how they get paid.

-Generally, using a broker will cost you around $300 to $400 more in fees, which can all be worth it if you get a good one, but that might not be the whole story.
-They can also get paid by marking up the interest rate the banks offer them before passing it on to you.
-That’s totally fine as well, but the problem is when banks offer brokers more money for pushing certain loans.
+Generally, using a broker will cost you around 0.05% to 3% of the value of your home loan, which can all be worth it if you get a good one, but that might not be the whole story.
+They can also get paid by marking up the banks’ interest rate before passing it on to you.
+That’s fine, but the problem is when banks offer brokers more money to push certain loans.

 You have to make sure your broker will give you the deal you want, not the deal the bank wants you to have.

 Keep in mind that mortgage brokers are independent contractors.
 They are supposed to work for you, but they really work for themselves, which is why shady brokers who are out to get high commissions from the banks are such a widespread issue.

 But there are plenty of great, reputable mortgage brokers out there that can help you find the right loan for you and save you money.
 The rules have changed, and the industry has never been more regulated, which is good news for consumers.